Are you interested in a career with a social impact?

 · Be a freshman or sophomore as of the application deadline.

 · Be available to attend the field camp between from May 18-May 31st, 2019.

-Rutgers and Temple University are equal opportunity employers and encourages applications from underrepresented groups, including minorities and people with disabilities.
+Rutgers and Temple University are equal opportunity employers and applications from underrepresented groups, including minorities and people with disabilities, are encouraged.